mauricioefe/LeNet5_c_cuda_quantized/README.md

 ## Setup VS Code so it can compile LeNet5 source code
 - You'll need a tasks.json file located in .vscode folder, this should already exist in the repo but if you try to compile and it can't find the SDK, it means there is no tasks.json
-- Your tasks.json should have arguments pointing to the header and library files of the SDK
+- Your tasks.json should have arguments pointing to the header and library files of the source code (.c and .h files).
 - Your tasks.json should also have arguments pointing to your source code
 - more details about using VS Code this way can be found [here](https://code.visualstudio.com/docs/languages/cpp)
 - If you're using this repo as the workspace (recommended) then this has already been done!